RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 choose to just install Build Tools, or get the whole VS Community package.

-Then, if you also have VS2019 installed, you need to edit `stylegan2-ada\dnnlib\tflib\custom_ops.py` and change the line to point directly to your VS2017 folder.
+Then, if you also have VS2019 installed, you need to edit `stylegan2-ada\dnnlib\tflib\custom_ops.py` and change the corresponding line to point directly to your VS2017 folder.
 Here, for VS Community:

 ![editing custom_ops.py](images/stylegan/vs2017path.png?raw=true)